mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - [Apache Spark](https://spark.apache.org/docs/latest/api/python/pyspark.html) is an open source parallel processing framework for running large-scale data analytics applications across clustered computers.
 It can handle both batch and real-time analytics and data processing workloads.
 We use [findspark](https://github.com/minrk/findspark) to set up spark.
 You can learn more about it [here](https://github.com/apache/spark )

+- [Tutorial](https://arrow.apache.org/docs/python/parquet.html) on Apache Pyarrow.
+Apache Arrow is an ideal in-memory transport layer for data that is being read or written with Parquet files.
+Some of the [implementation](https://github.com/agarwalishita/overscripted/blob/master/analyses/issue_92.ipynb) is shown on this [part](https://public-data.telemetry.mozilla.org/bigcrawl/safe_dataset.0.tar.bz2) of the dataset provided in this repository.